simonzhaoms/tips/system/wsl.md

-[**WSL** -- the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), was intrudoced in 2016.
+[**WSL** -- the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), was introduced in 2016.
 It was called Bash on Ubuntu on Windows back then.
 It is a component in Windows that makes you can run Linux commmands (Linux binary executables) directly in Windows.
 It looks like a virtual machine but without the overhead of it.